vantage-sh/docs.vantage.sh/docs/rbac.md

 ### Team-Only Resource Access

-The permissions shown below apply for resources in which the Everyone team access has been revoked and the member's team has been granted access.
+In the following table, the Everyone team's access to a resource (for example, a Cost Report) has been revoked.
+The member's team has been granted access to that specific resource.

 | Team Access   | Team Role | Create?      | Update?      | Delete?      | View?        | Manage Access? |
 | ------------- | --------- | -----------  | -----------  | -----------  | -----------  | -------------  |